 Do you have a to-do list?
 I do.
 Mine gets longer by the day.
 It’s written neatly (shout out to Mrs. Mitchell for perfecting my penmanship) but its contents stir untold anxiety as they become more numerous by the day.
-For no fewer than 2 years, “Create Barcelona, Venice, and other city guide pages” has been at the top of this litany and in spite of the best intentions, I haven’t gotten around to crafting detailed and SEO-rich pages dedicated to these cities.
+For no fewer than 2 years, “Create Greece, Bangkok, and other city guide pages” has been at the top of this litany and in spite of the best intentions, I haven’t gotten around to crafting detailed and SEO-rich pages dedicated to these cities.
 I hope some day I will, but in the meantime, I will use this page to collect my favorite places to eat and drink across the globe.
 Be sure to visit my City Guides main page for advice on where to dine and drink in Rome, Istanbul, Tokyo, NYC, and more.
 And of course, take a spin on my clips page for recent articles and guides published in English language publications in the US, UK, and Australia.

 One of the many perks of a 35-city book tour includes never being hungry.
 As I criss-crossed the United States and Canada in support of Tasting Rome, I got to explore all sorts of incredible regional North American cuisine, cocktails, and craft brewing.
 Aside from a few sad airport breakfasts, I loved the food on the road and am excited to share my favorites with other hungry travelers so I made a goofy Google map featuring some highlights for dining and drinking–there are a few book stores in the mix, too!
 Check out this page for more.